kiranquidwai/kafka-ml-assignment1/README.md

 cnt
 ```

-The machine learning task is to predict the hourly bike rental count.
+Here I have used machine learning to predict the hourly bike rental count.

 ---